 “Listen to zem!
 Children of zee night.
-Vhat musik zhey make!” – This and many other quotes, so successfully recreated by Gary Oldman in Francis Ford Coppola’s version of “Dracula,” are usually delivered in a thick Hungarian accent.
+Vhat musik zhey make!” – This and many other quotes, so successfully recreated by Gary Oldman in Francis Ford Coppola’s version of “Dracula,” are usually delivered in a Hungarian accent.
 The originator of this memorable (and much copied) vampiric style was Bela Lugosi.
 Though he had already been living and acting for years in the US by the time the original “Dracula” film was made, he couldn’t manage to shake his extremely prominent vampire accent.

 Bela Lugosi: the (somewhat) original Dracula